How reliable is Philadelphia International Airport?

 What the numbers say about flying through Philadelphia International Airport

 If you're connecting through PHL, give yourself room.
-A domestic connection wants at least about 45 minutes, and international transfer wants roughly 90 minutes once immigration and a bag recheck are in the mix.
+Real itineraries sold through PHL bottom out around 46 minutes for a domestic connection, and international transfers around 49 minutes once immigration and a bag recheck are in the mix.
 Those are floors, not comfortable buffers β one inbound delay can erase them, so add margin when the connection matters.

 None of this guarantees your specific flight β itβs the backdrop.
 To turn it into a booking, score real flights to Philadelphia, read how we weigh it all in how the PlaneSane Score works, and brush up with how to pick a reliable flight and avoiding weather delays.